 The King's Art Rooms

 The King's Art Rooms were first established in the late 1960s as studio space for artists-in-residence (notably Michael Craig Martin from 1970-72).
 The Rooms were originally known as the Art Centre and from the 1970s became a resource for art classes and for students to use.
-They are found on the second floor of 'A' staircase, which is the door on the left just before you enter the student bar (to find this turn left past the Porters’ Lodge as you enter the Front Court).
+They are found on the second floor of 'A' staircase, which is found through the door on the left just before you enter the student bar (to find this turn left past the Porters’ Lodge as you enter the Front Court).

 For more information about the history of the Art Rooms at King's, please take a look at the notes that Nigel has prepared in the "Downloads" section at the bottom of this page.